-Video-sharing platforms online hubs where video creators upload their videos for the sake of a bigger audience.
+Video-sharing platforms are online hubs where video creators upload their videos for the sake of a bigger audience.
 In compensation, the platforms share advertising revenue.

 List of the best conservative video sharing platforms:

 - Rumble is famous because Dan Bongino (Dan Bongino Show) is a minority owner, and of course great management.
 And, recently, it made a smart move acquiring a popular Conservative membership blogging website called Locals.com.

 - Gab TV

 Rumble is a Canadian, full-service video platform that connects creators to viewers.
 The company has a new common-sense approach to dividing income between its creators, publishers, and even viewers.

 Who is the CEO of Rumble?